Anteproperispomenon/metamorTHysis/README.md

 ### Case/Capitalisation

+Casing has now been implemented as of September/October 2024.
+However, you should still make sure you check that casing behaves as you expect it when testing the generated parser.

-Note that as of 2024-06-07, case detection is *still not implemented*. i.e. When a phoneme is parsed, data about whether the character was upper-case or lower-case is not retained.
-While there is already a lot of code to handle cases, it's effectively useless, since there's no indication of which case a `Phoneme` should be.
+~~Note that as of 2024-06-07, case detection is *still not implemented*. i.e. When a phoneme is parsed, data about whether the character was upper-case or lower-case is not retained.
+While there is already a lot of code to handle cases, it's effectively useless, since there's no indication of which case a `Phoneme` should be.~~

-This does not mean that you just shouldn't care about case; the generated parsers already interpret both upper-case and lower-case versions of the same character **as** the same character; you don't have to write out two patterns for the same character.
+~~This does not mean that you just shouldn't care about case; the generated parsers already interpret both upper-case and lower-case versions of the same character **as** the same character; you don't have to write out two patterns for the same character.~~

-Similarly, you should still include case information in your specifications where it's important.
-Once casing is implemented, it will correctly interpret the casing information in your specification files.
+~~Similarly, you should still include case information in your specifications where it's important.
+Once casing is implemented, it will correctly interpret the casing information in your specification files.~~